scalavision/bash4s/README.md

 You may use it, but there is a high probability it will not be maintained the way things are.

+The most probable end-result is that it will be completely rewritten in Scala 3, and this will be archived.

+## Audience

 Targets ``data engineers``, ``devops engineers``, ``bioinformaticians``, ``data scientists`` that want to build bash scripts directly in the scala language.
 The library facilitates: